-(7) Member States should ensure that service providers that offer services in the Union on ...
-[30 months from the date of entry into force of this Directive] have the obligation to designate at least one designated establishment or to appoint at least one legal representative by ...
-[36 months from the date of entry into force of this Directive] and that service providers that start offering services in the Union after that date designate at least one designated establishment or appoint at least one legal representative within six months of the date when they start offering services in the Union.
-Without prejudice to data protection safeguards, such designated establishment or legal representative could be shared between several service providers, in particular by service providers that are small or medium-sized enterprises.
+- (7) Member States should ensure that service providers that offer services in the Union on 18 February 2026 have the obligation to designate at least one designated establishment or to appoint at least one legal representative by 18 August 2026 and that service providers that start offering services in the Union after that date designate at least one designated establishment or appoint at least one legal representative within six months of the date when they start offering services in the Union.
+Without prejudice to data protection safeguards, such designated establishment or legal representative could be shared between several service providers, in particular by service providers that are small or medium-sized enterprises. - (8) The obligation to designate a designated establishment or to appoint a legal representative should apply to service providers that offer services in the Union, meaning in one or more Member States.
+Situations in which a service provider is established on the territory of a Member State and offers services exclusively on the territory of that Member State should not be covered by this Directive.